Epitome87/50-projects-50-days/README.md

-# 50-projects-50-days
+# 50 Projects, 50 Days

-Following the guidance of Brad Traversy's Udemy Course, I will complete one project a day for 50 days.
-Although perhaps not consecutively :)
+Following the guidance of Brad Traversy's Udemy Course, I completed one project a day for 50 days.
+Throughout this project-based journey, I strengthened my HTML, CSS, and JavaScript skills, and built up a great reference catalog of awesome features and effects!
+Below you will find a list of each project, as well as a short description of it.

 | Day | Project                                                                                                                                    | Demo                                                                                                          |
 | :-: | ------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------- |